 The view from our balcony wasn’t bad either.

 Actually, you can easily spend a few days without moving anywhere.
-There’s Pizzeria Delfina, Woodhouse, Out The Door, Citizen Cake and Dosa nearby.
-For breakfast, our only option was La Boulange as it was the only place that served hot dishes at 7 AM, but there’s lots more to choose from for people waking up at normal hours.
+There’s Pizzeria Delfina, Woodhouse, Out The Door, Citizen Cake (now closed) and Dosa nearby.
+For breakfast, our only option was La Boulange (now closed) as it was the only place that served hot dishes at 7 AM, but there’s lots more to choose from for people waking up at normal hours.

 Aside from food, Fillmore is filled with great design shops and antique stores.

 I’ll soon start writing about my favorite places in greater detail, but I’m currently working against a deadline to finalize the photos for the first two chapters of my book.
-Until then, I’ve put together a photo gallery with 80 of the photos I took in San Francisco for you to enjoy.
-I’ll be back with the remaining 1920.
+Until then, I’ve put together a photo gallery with some of the photos I took in San Francisco for you to enjoy.
+I’ll be back with the remaining thousands.